Research is a main strand of the WTI's work. See below for a list of research projects the institute is involved in.

 From Fragmentation to Coherence

-NCCR Trade Regulation aims to clarify how the world trading system functions and to explore the drivers of fragmentation and coherence.
+The NCCR Trade Regulation (2005-2017) aimed to clarify how the world trading system functions and to explore the drivers of fragmentation and coherence.
 It aims to offer policy recommendations based on the disciplines of law, economics and political science through its six thematic research areas: trade governance; new preferentialism in trade; innovation and creativity in international trade; trade, development and migration; trade and climate change; and impact assessment in international trade regulation.

 DESTA is a collaborative research project.
 It aims to collect systematic data on the design of preferential trade agreements that have been signed since 1945.